 Position, velocity, & acceleration

-In motion problems, an object’s position is usually given by a function or , where represents time.
-The derivatives of the position function describe how the position changes over time:
+In motion problems, an object’s position is modeled by a function or , where is time.
+Its derivatives describe how the position changes:

 Velocity